-Accident & Health business has the 2nd largest share in our topline and contributes 17% to our business.
-The portfolio witnessed a growth of 27% during the year.
-This portfolio has combined underwriting profit of PKR 46 million in the current year.
-(2022: loss of PKR 16 million).
+Accident & Health business has the 2nd largest share in our topline and contributes 16% to our business.
+The portfolio increased by a robust 25% during the year and contributed PKR 51 million in combined underwriting profit (2022: PKR 46 million).